hossainchisty/EcofusionMart-Server/docs/api-docs.md

   - Endpoint: `/api/v1/users/register`
   - Method: `POST`
-  - Description: This endpoint allows users to register a new account by providing their registration details, such as name, email, isCustomer/isSeller or isAdmin and password.
-Upon successful registration, a new user account is created.
+  - Description: This endpoint allows users to register a new account by providing their registration details, such as name, email, isCustomer/isSeller and password.
+Upon successful registration, a new customer/seller account will be created.

   - Request Body: